Tableau vivant: On stage

 Before radio, film and television, tableaux vivants were popular forms of entertainment, even in American frontier towns.
-Before the age of color reproduction of images, the tableau was sometimes used to recreate artworks on stage, based on an etching or sketch of a painting.
+Before the age of colour reproduction of images, the tableau was sometimes used to recreate artworks on stage, based on an etching or sketch of a painting.
 This could be done as an amateur venture in a drawing room, or as a more professionally produced series of tableaux presented on a theatre stage, one following another, usually to tell a story without requiring all the usual trappings and production of a full theatre performance.
 They thus influenced the form taken by later Victorian and Edwardian era magic lantern shows, and perhaps also sequential narrative comic strips (which first appeared in modern form in the late 1890s).